UbiquityRobotics/speech_commands/README.md

 # Speech Commands

-This module has to date been tested only on Loki.

-It consists of HTML and Javascript that utilizes the HTML5 Web Speech API.
-This API runs only in browsers that support it.
-At present, this means Chrome on Windows, Linux, and Android.
+Speech commands run in a Chrome browser under Android, Windows, or Linux on whatever computer (or phone) you are using to control the robot.
+It uses rosbridge to communicate with the robot.
+The program is contained in a single web page, at present called speechcommands.html, which is loaded from a web server.
+The web server runs on the robot.
+Thus the program can be loaded whenever the robot is present.

-Because of the use of the microphone, HTTPS must be used, which in turn requires wss for the web socket to communicate with the robot.
-Both the server and rosbridge must be set up to accomodate ssl, hence the extra steps in the installation below.
+Because of the use of the microphone, HTTPS must be used, which in turn requires WSS for the web socket to communicate with the robot.
+Both the server and rosbridge must be set up to accomodate SSL, hence the extra steps in the installation below.

-After Loki is initialized so it can launch the ros-arduino-bridge, follow these instructions to install and run speech commands.
+Follow these instructions to install and run speech commands.

 ## Installation:

-* Note the Loki's IP address for later use as a url.
+* Note the robot's IP address for later use as a url.
 * Install Rosbridge:

         sudo apt-get install ros-indigo-rosbridge-suite.